jetstack/tarmak/docs/user-guide.rst

       public: true
       amazon:
         internalELBAccessLogs:
-          bucket: cluster-accesslogs
+          bucket: cluster-internal-accesslogs
-          bucketPrefix: internal
-          enabled: true
-          interval: 60
         publicELBAccessLogs:
-          bucket: cluster-accesslogs
+          bucket: cluster-public-accesslogs
-          bucketPrefix: public
-          enabled: true
-          interval: 60

-Note that the S3 bucket needs to exist with the correct S3 policy permissions.
-`Information on how to correctly set these permissions can be found here
+Note that the S3 bucket needs to exist in the same region, with the correct S3 policy permissions. `Information on how to correctly set these permissions can be found here
 <https://docs.aws.amazon.com/elasticloadbalancing/latest/classic/enable-access-logs.html#attach-bucket-policy>`_.

 Cluster Services